From stuck — to moving forward

 Deep expertise behind 114 specialized articles

-Beyond scheme selection — internal alignment, council briefings, public hearing design and operation, and overall project management.
+Beyond scheme selection — internal alignment, council briefings, public hearing design, and internal evangelist development.

 Neutral nonprofit positioning